solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 this approach.
 Modernizing applications allows for more opportunities for deployment and management with Kubernetes and container hosting environments coming into the picture.
-Azure provides Azure Kubernetes Service (AKS) and as explored about below, several other PaaS based approaches to hosting MySQL and application containers.
+Azure provides Azure Kubernetes Service (AKS) and as explored below, several other PaaS-based approaches to hosting MySQL and application containers.

 #### PaaS (DBaaS)